 The Biomedical Translation Bridge now forms part of the Medical Research Commercialisation initiative.

 For more information contact MTPConnect.

-MTPConnect is administering the Biomedical Translation Bridge and BioMedTech Horizons initiatives.
+MTPConnect is administering the REDI, the Biomedical Translation Bridge and the BioMedTech Horizons initiatives.
 Contact MTPConnect during business hours for information about these initiatives (funded by the Medical Research Future Fund).